S.F.W.

 S.F.W. (or So Fucking What) is a 1994 American black comedy film directed by Jefery Levy and written by Levy and Danny Rubin.
 Based on the 1991 novel of the same name by Andrew Wellman, it stars Stephen Dorff and Reese Witherspoon.

+S.F.W. premiered at the Toronto International Film Festival on September 15, 1994 and was released by Gramercy Pictures on October 14, 1994.
+The film received negative reviews from critics and grossed $63,513.

 Plot

 Cliff Spab and his friend Joe Dice go out one evening to buy beer from a convenience store, where a group of armed, masked terrorists take them and three other people hostage.
 The terrorists, who call themselves S.P.L.I.T.
 Image, have a video camera with which they tape their hostages' every word and action.
 S.P.L.I.T.
 Image's only demand is that their broadcasts be televised live on worldwide television, or else the hostages will be killed.
 The terrorists make good on the said threat by killing two hostages.
 Cliff, Joe, and teenager Wendy Pfister are the only surviving captives.
 Cliff eventually becomes indifferent to being killed.
 While being filmed, he demonstrates his new-found nihilistic world-view in an improvised monologue in which he repeatedly asks, "So Fucking What?".
 The coverage of this makes Cliff a media icon.

 After 36 days of captivity, Joe manages to kill one of the terrorists.
 In the ensuing shoot out, Cliff shoots his way to freedom, taking a bullet in the shoulder while Joe is killed.
 Despite Joe's demise, Cliff is branded a hero for saving Wendy and killing the terrorists.
 He is picked up from the hospital by his brother Scott.
 He is welcomed awkwardly by his domineering father and weak-willed mother.

 Back on the street, Cliff finds his life changed forever by the convenience store incident.
 His line - abbreviated as S.F.W. - is on banners, newspapers, CDs, and billboard advertisements.
 At Burger Boy, the fast-food restaurant where he works, Cliff finds his name and image posted alongside a "Special $.36 Spaburger" (named after him), being marketed in commemoration of his 36 days in captivity.